AVJdataminer/Model_Review_Methods/README.md

 # Model_Review_Methods
 A standardized approach to data science model review
-# Data Science Portfolio Project Review
+# Data Science Portfolio Project Review Draft

 **Aiden V. Johnson**
 **Date**
 **Project # Review**

-This is the model review for Reshad Reza project #1.
+This is the model review for __ project #1.
 In general the project follows the standard [Data Science Method](https://medium.com/datadriveninvestor/the-data-science-method-dsm-a-framework-on-how-to-take-your-data-science-projects-to-the-next-91f9fd81e5d1), which contains the following steps:
 Steps highlighted in red need work, those in green will vary depending on the project model implementation needs.
   <font color =red> 1.
 Problem Identification